amit6667/https-prod.liveshare.vsengsaas.visualstudio.com-join-23594ADBD9D3266A4E41C9DEF27AAE27805A/Notes/Day03.md

 -   name: Faiz
 ```

+- protobuf

+There is a library in spring which is called jackson.
+Jackson converts java objects into json and vice versa.

-## Parse Request Body
+## Parse Request Body (only for JSON)

-TimeStamp:
+TimeStamp: 11:37

-- will only work with json